Simplified State Space Layers for Sequence Modeling: Acknowledgements and Disclosure of Funding

 \section{Acknowledgements and Disclosure of Funding}

 We thank Albert Gu for his thorough and insightful feedback.
+We also acknowledge The Annotated S4 Blog~\citep{rushs4blog} which inspired our JAX implementation.
 This work was supported by grants from the Simons Collaboration on the Global Brain (SCGB 697092), the NIH BRAIN Initiative (U19NS113201 and R01NS113119), and the Sloan Foundation.
 Some of the computation for this work was made possible by Stanford Data Science Microsoft Education Azure cloud credits.